childishBrandino04/final-project/proposal.md

 ## In just a sentence or two, summarize your project.
 (E.g., "A website that lets you buy and sell stocks.")

 "Dots and Boxes: Strategy Edition" is a modified version of the 'Dot and Boxes' game, with different tiered line connectors, that can create one or two lines.
-A complete box gets a connector upgrade, and 3 boxes grant the ability to a free box or a steal.
+A complete box gets a connector upgrade, and 3 complete boxes grant the ability to a free box or a steal.

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?